History of the Archaeological Research at Prague Castle

 Archaeological finds unearthed at Prague Castle in the 19th century were mainly connected with building works carried out in the course of the completion of St. Vitus Cathedral and the repair of St. George's Church.
 The first and so far the most extensive systematic research was realized in the years 1925 to 1929 in connection with the adaptation of Prague Castle for the purpose of its serving as the seat of the first president of the Czechoslovak Republic.
 The completion of the principle research tasks in 1929 was followed by salvage research work of various degrees of intensity.
 The chief result of this period was the formation of the first real idea of the oldest appearance of Prague Castle.

 After 1945 several reconstructions were carried out on the area of the Castle during which archaeological research continued.
 In the years 1950 to 1951 the oldest Christian church at Prague Castle, the Church of Virgin Mary of the late 9th century, was discovered.
-Research carried out in St. George's Convent (1959-1963) led among other things to the unearthing of the oldest burial-ground of the Premyslid princes.
-In the late 70's a skeleton burial-ground dating in the period of from the late 9th to the early 11th centuries was discovered in Lumbe Garden behind the Riding-School of Prague Castle.
+Research carried out in St. George's Convent (1959 - 1963) led among other things to the unearthing of the oldest burial-ground of the Premyslid princes.
+In the late 70's a skeleton burial-ground dating to the period from the late 9th to the early 11th century was discovered in Lumbe Garden behind the Riding School of Prague Castle.

 The Sites of Archaeological Excavations

 Proof of intensive archaeological research activity lies in the remainders of various buildings and other ancient structures unearthed below ground level at Prague Castle.
 Some of these sites are accessible to the public.